vladaspasic/ember-cli-data-validation/README.md

 });
 ```

 Validation of the Model is executed in the `save` method of the Model.
-If the validation fails, promise is rejected with `DS.Errors` Object.
+If the validation fails, promise is rejected with `ValidationError` that contains the `DS.Errors` object.
 You can also manually call the `validate` method directly on the Model, if the Model is valid, this would return `true` otherwise `false`.

 ## Validators